Poliça: Music for the Long Emergency

 Poliça teamed up with Stargaze, a Berlin-based orchestral collective, to develop the new album, Music for the Long Emergency which was released on February 16, 2018, on Transgressive Records.
 The two groups first met in February 2016 in Berlin during the Liquid Music project hosted by the St. Paul Chamber Orchestra, and first worked together on Bruise Blood: Reimagining Steve Reich's 'Music for Pieces of Wood.
 The two groups worked for 18 months on the new album.
 The first single is a ten-minute song, "How Is This Happening", which Leaneagh wrote on the day after the 2016 U.S. presidential election.
 They released a short film to accompany the song in May 2018.

 When We Stay Alive

 On October 9, 2019, the band announced that their fifth studio album, When We Stay Alive, would be released on January 31, 2020.

 Madness

 In April 2022, the band announced that their sixth studio album, Madness, would be released on June 3, 2022.

 Dreams Go

 In July 2025, Poliça announced that their seventh studio album, Dreams Go, would be released on October 13, 2025.

+Better Live

+On February 26, 2026, Poliça released their eighth album, Better Live, written and recorded live during February's three-week residency at Icehouse in Minneapolis, MN.